Skip to main content

 We have adopted a three-tiered Red / Amber / Green (RAG) system to articulate how students can use Generative Artificial Intelligence (Gen AI) tools in summative assessments.

-The three categories of red, amber and green are not defined rigidly.
-They are intended as a tool so that staff and students have a shared understanding of how generative AI tools can be used in a particular assessment, by how much and at what stage of the assessment process.
+The three categories of red, amber and green are intended as a tool so that staff and students have a shared understanding of how generative AI tools can be used in a particular assessment, and to what extent.

 Applying Red / Amber / Green assessment categories